common-workflow-language/user_guide/_episodes/22-nested-workflows.md

 This is generally best-practice, as it means it can be reused in multiple parent workflows, or even in multiple steps within the same workflow.

-Here we use `default:` to hard-code `"Hello.java"` as the `ex` input, however our workflow also requires a tar file at `inp`, which we will prepare in the `create-tar` step.
+Here we use `default:` to hard-code `"Hello.java"` as the `name_of_file_to_extract` input, however our workflow also requires a tar file at `tarball`, which we will prepare in the `create-tar` step.
 At this point it is probably a good idea to refactor `1st-workflow.cwl` to have more specific input/output names, as those also appear in its usage as a tool.